Call Detail

 The ideal completion for the walkway will be August 2026.
 The artist selection process will be complete by June 1st, and we expect to begin the design process in the Summer of 2025.

-Please visit this Colorado 150 Pedestrian Walkway information sheet to see more information on the project, including concept images and an FAQ, as well as links to other resources.
-For additional questions, please reach out to Ruth Wilson (ruth.wilson@state.co.us) or Moe Gram (momoegram@gmail.com).
+Please review this Colorado 150 Pedestrian Walkway information sheet for more information on the project, including concept images, FAQs, and links to other resources.
+For additional questions, please reach out to Ruth Wilson (ruth.wilson@state.co.us).

 Application Requirements

-All applications for this project are being accepted through the online platform, CaFÉ™ (www.callforentry.org).
+All applications for this project are being accepted through this website (www.callforentry.org).
 No hard copy or emailed submissions will be accepted.
 The applicant will be asked to submit digital images of art, a resume, and a brief statement of interest.
 There is no application fee to apply or to use the CaFÉ™ online application system.
 Assistance in using the CaFÉ™ system is available during regular business hours by calling 303-629-1166, 1-888-562-7232, or email cafe@westaf.org.

 The selection committee will base their decision on the following submitted application materials: